Scott Symbol 2 Plus D Mips Review

 The Symbol 2 exceeded our expectations, as its impact testing performance delivered the best results of all the helmets we tested.

-Scott claims their proprietary D30 shock-absorbing material is flexible and soft when you're not applying any force to it, but “on impact, the molecules lock together to spread impact energy and reduce transmitted impact force to the brain.”
-While we can't verify the specific role of D30 in impact test performance, the Symbol 2 delivered impressive impact test results.
+In addition to incorporating Mips rotational motion tech into the Symbol 2, Scott uses a shock-absorbing material in their helmets called D30 that is flexible and soft when you're not applying any force to it, but “on impact, the molecules lock together to spread impact energy and reduce transmitted impact force to the brain.”
+While we can't verify the specific role of D30 in impact test performance, the design seems to work well — the Symbol 2 delivers impressive impact test results.

 Comfort